fuegas/arm-loconet-starter/README.md

  - pmux:    the PMUX channel you'd like to use (e.g. C)
  - sercom:  the SERCOM interface number you'd like to use (e.g. 3)
+ - tx_pad:  the PAD to use for TX output on the SERCOM interface (e.g. 0, see datasheet)
+ - rx_pad:  the PAD to use for RX input on the SERCOM interface (e.g. 1, see datasheet)
  - tx_port: the PORT of the TX output (e.g. A)
  - tx_pin:  the PIN of the TX output (e.g. 14)
  - rx_port: the PORT of the RX input (e.g. A)
  - rx_pin:  the PIN of the RX input (e.g. 15)
- - rx_pad:  the PAD to use for RX input on the SERCOM interface (e.g. 1, see datasheet)
  - fl_port: the PORT of the FLANK detection (e.g. A)
  - fl_pin:  the PIN of the FLANK detection (e.g. 13)
  - fl_int:  the external interrupt associated to fl_pin (e.g. 1, see datasheet)